ykdojo/kaguya/README.md

 ## VS Code Extension

 We're also working on a VS Code extension version of Kaguya.
-Feel free to sign up for the waitlist here: http://kaguya.ai/
+Feel free to sign up for the waitlist [here](http://kaguya.ai/).